stooged/klipper/docs/Status_Reference.md

   if this is used in a macro, due to the order of template expansion, the QUERY_ENDSTOP command must be run prior to the macro containing this reference.

+## screws_tilt_adjust

+The following information is available in the `screws_tilt_adjust`
+object:
+- `error`: Returns True if the most recent `SCREWS_TILT_CALCULATE` command included the `MAX_DEVIATION` parameter and any of the probed screw points exceeded the specified `MAX_DEVIATION`.
+- `results`: A list of the probed screw locations.
+Each entry in the list will be a dictionary containing the following keys:
+  - `name`: The name of the screw as specified in the config file.
+  - `x`: The X coordinate of the screw as specified in the config file.
+  - `y`: The Y coordinate of the screw as specified in the config file.
+  - `z`: The measured Z height of the screw location.
+  - `sign`: A string specifying the direction to turn to screw for the necessary adjustment.
+Either "CW" for clockwise or "CCW" for counterclockwise.
+The base screw will not have a `sign` key.
+  - `adjust`: The number of screw turns to adjust the screw, given in the format "HH:MM," where "HH" is the number of full screw turns and "MM" is the number of "minutes of a clock face" representing a partial screw turn.
+(E.g. "01:15" would mean to turn the screw one and a quarter revolutions.)

 ## servo